edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 The broader goal of the project is to build an assistant system to reduce the work of analysts.
 This kind of reduction means that: 1) Deal with the data computation with preprocessing and reduce all unnecessary extra work so that the system can provide the useful information as much as possible to the analysts.
 2) Detect the changes of the target websites and identify the significance of these website changes accurately and efficiently.

 **Describe how your project meets this need:**
 To reach the goal above, the project overview has already shown a very clear picture of the use case and the corresponding definitions, architecture etc. But there are still some places that need to be considered in depth.
-Here are two aspects which Dr. Hucka talked to me.
-I think it is really worth digging:
+Based on the discussion with the project organizers, I think there are two things which are really worth digging:

 1>.
 What is the optimal format of the input?
 2>.
 What is the purpose when the analysts analyze the diffs?